augusteverymonth/AEM-portfolio/README.txt

 Hello there!

-This is my personal porfolio site using "Hightlights" by HTML5 UP - html5up.net (@n33co)
+This is my personal porfolio site - used "Highlights" by HTML5 UP - html5up.net (@n33co)

-PS: Not sure how to get that contact form working?
-Give formspree.io a try (it's awesome).

 Credits: